LukeShortCloud/rootpages/src/python.rst

     elif <COMPARISON_STATEMENT_2>:
         # Execute if this statement is True.
     else:
-        # If not other matches are found, execute this.
+        # If no other matches are found, execute this.

 Example: